SimenHolmestad/CameraHub/readme.md

 # CameraHub
-CameraHub is meant to be an API for controlling a camera (DSLR or Raspberry PI camera module) through a web interface.
-The repo consists of a Flask backend and a react frontend which is meant to be run on a Raspberry PI.
+CameraHub is meant to be an application for controlling a camera (DSLR or Raspberry PI camera module) through a web interface.
+The repo consists of a Flask backend and a react Frontend designed with Material UI.
+While the project is currently being used with a Raspberry PI 4, it will probably work with older versions as well.

 # Motivation
 CameraHub does much of the same as [this project](https://github.com/SimenHolmestad/Fotobox) (made some time ago), but aims to: